 More serious is dizziness.
-The same wife who worried that her husband had “accidents” at work also mentioned that he handled heavy equipment.
-The dizziness brought on by Lasix is very troublesome for someone in such a situation.
+The same wife who worried that her husband had “accidents” at work also mentioned that he handled heavy equipment and experienced dizziness.
+We worry that dizziness can make anyone susceptible to falls.

 We also worry about depletion of potassium and magnesium.
 These electrolytes are essential for muscle function.
 When they are depleted from the body, muscle cramps are not an uncommon complication.
 Irregular heart rhythms can also occur and this can be a life-threatening situation if not corrected.

 Anyone on furosemide must have regular blood tests to make sure electrolytes don’t get out of whack.
 In some cases potassium and magnesium supplements are necessary, but they require medical supervision and close monitoring to make sure the levels are like Goldilocks and the porridge (not too hot or too cold…too much or too little).

 Other concerns mentioned above include hearing loss, gout and diabetes.
 These furosemide (Lasix) side effects should not be discounted.
 Diuretics not infrequently raise blood sugar or trigger diabetes.
 By now most people realize that this can have devastating results including an increased risk for heart disease, dementia, strokes and blindness.
 Gout can be incredibly painful.
 It can be brought on by excess uric acid levels in the body, a direct result of diuretics like furosemide or hydrochlorothiazide.